ArsCodeAmatoria/romulus/README.md

 - Tailwind CSS
 - shadcn/ui components
 - Three.js with @react-three/fiber and @react-three/drei
+- Pyodide for in-browser Python execution
+- CodeMirror for code editing
 - Framer Motion for animations
 - KaTeX for LaTeX math rendering
+- Plotly.js for interactive plots and visualizations

 ## Getting Started